 A “preemptive” approach to pain – using analgesics before the onset of pain – is most effective.
 Animals who receive post-surgery pain control heal faster & eat sooner than those who don’t.

 my pet is not eating, what can i do?

 We tend to get upset when our pets will not eat.
-And the immediate urge is to force feed them so they do not go hungry or lose weight.
+The immediate urge is to force feed them so they do not go hungry or lose weight.
 But this might make them even more averse to eating.

 Most of the time, our pets are feeling pain or nausea which makes them withdraw from food.
 It takes a combination of appetite stimulants, medications to relieve pain and nausea, and novel ideas to tempt them to eat.

-- If you are feeding dry kibbles, start by soaking kibbles in water or broth to soften it or mixing in canned food to make it more appealing and easier to eat (especially for senior pets with dental problems)
+- If you are feeding dry kibbles, soften them in water or broth or mix in canned food to make it more appealing and easier to eat (especially for senior pets with dental problems)